 F. Solely with respect to the insurance afforded to an additional insured under Paragraph A.3. or Paragraph A.4. of this endorsement, the following is added to Section III - Limits Of Insurance:

-Additional Insured - Automatic - Owners, Lessees Or Contractors Limit whichever is less.
+Additional Insured - Automatic - Owners, Lessees Or Contractors Limit

 The most we will pay on behalf of the additional insured is the amount of insurance: